MKaszubski/adbs919/README.md

 with new daily coronavirus cases in the US and UK to potentially seek out an opportunity to make money on the financial markets by indicating when covid cases are higher, price of indexes turns to be more volatile if compared to a pre-coronavirus market.
 This is not financial advice, simply just an indicator.
-Financial data is taken from yahoo finance
-Data on covid cases has been taken from government websites
+Financial data is taken from yahoo finance and data on covid cases has been taken from government websites